axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/dashboard/index.rst

 You see the number of tasks right next to the heading :guilabel:`Tasks`.
 Further right you find the link ``Show full task list``.
-This quick link routes you to the **Task List** page of the |axon-ivy| Portal.
+This quick link routes you to the **Task List** page of the Axon Ivy Portal.
 Please refer to :ref:`full-task-list` for detailed information.

 Right below the heading :guilabel:`Task`, you find the following features which help you find the correct tasks:

 #.
-The |axon-ivy| Portal searches for your keyword in the task ID, name and
+The Axon Ivy Portal searches for your keyword in the task ID, name and
    description of the tasks in your task list.
 #.
 On the right side of the Tasks section, you can select the desired sort criteria (:guilabel:`Creation Date` :guilabel:`Expiry` :guilabel:`Priority`).